ankitects/anki-manual/src/filtered-decks.md

 and a limit of 20 for example, then Anki will show you only the 20 most lapsed cards.

-For efficiency reasons, if your cram deck contains more than 1000 cards, only 1000 cards will be shown as due on the deck list and study screens.

 ## Order

 The "cards selected by" option controls the order that cards will appear